todo82/Humanity-test/README.md

 # Humanity-test
-Temporary repository for Humanity testers only Selenium IDE automated test exported to Java files
+Temporary repository for Humanity testers only.
+Selenium IDE automated test exported to Java files